Nytorv 15: 1849s and 1859s

 At the 1840 census, No. 118 was home to a total of 32 people divided among eight households.
 Hans Ludvig Jürgensen, a wine merchant, resided on the ground floor with two apprentices and a maid.
 Magdalene Lederthoug, a wine merchant's widow, resided on the first floor with her four children (aged 15 to 21) and a maid.
-Ludvig Vilhelm J. Aschenfeldt, a civil servant from the Generalpostdirektorat, resided with his wife Emilie Vilhelmine Aschenfeldt and a maid on the second floor.
+Ludvig Vilhelm J. Aschenfeldt, a civil servant from the Generalpostdirektorat, resided on the second floor with his wife Emilie Vilhelmine Aschenfeldt and a maid.
 Marie Margarethe Løffler, a 50 year old widow, resided on the third floor with her three children, a maid and a lodger.
 Rasmus Lund, a clockmaker, resided with his wife Johanne Sophie Lund and a daughter on the ground floor of the apartments of the side wing.
 Johan Lov, a merchant, resided alone on the first floor of the side wing.
 B. Platen, a married woman whose husband is not listed as a resident, resided on the second floor of the side wing with her two children and a lodger.
 Jens Christian Nimb, a tailor, resided in the third floor apartment with his wife Emilie Theresia Nimb and their three children.

 The artist Edvard Lehmann was among the residents of the building in the years around 1848.

 At the time of the 1850 census, Magdalene Lederthoug née Drastrup occupied the three lowest floors of the corner building.
 She lived there with her four children, a niece, two employees, a servant, a maid and two lodgers.
 Frederik Ludvig Evers, a lawyer, resided in the second floor apartment with his wife Caroline Frederikke Engelhardt and her sister Sophia Christine Engelhardt.
 Hans Bastian, a krigsråd, resided on the third floor with his wife Maria Brünnich and their three children.